International Studies (B.A.)

 This thesis defines the human security paradigm and how it can be adopted by public health programs in Ghana and the Ivory Coast.

 Leone, Elizabeth Livingston, "A Shift in Global Thought and Practice: Assessing the Impacts of the Human Security Paradigm on Global Public Health" (2019).
-University Honors Program Theses.
+Honors College Theses.
 454.